eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 message to provide necessary information about the original issuer of the message.

   {%
     include important.html content="Only use this kind of placeholder if you trust the source of the message.
-The value from the header is used as the **authorized subject**."
+The value from the header is used as the **authorized subject**." additionalStyle=""
   %}

 You can access any header value of the incoming message by using a placeholder like `{% raw %}{{ header:name }}{% endraw %}`.